Dynatrace/OneAgent-SDK-for-Java/README.md

 Dynatrace OneAgent SDK for Java currently implements support for the following features (corresponding to features specified in [Dynatrace OneAgent SDK](https://github.com/Dynatrace/OneAgent-SDK)):
 -  outgoing and incoming remote calls

+## Documentation
+The reference documentation is included in this package.
+The most recent version is also available online at [https://dynatrace.github.io/OneAgent-SDK-for-Java/](https://dynatrace.github.io/OneAgent-SDK-for-Java/).

+A high level documentation/description of OneAgent SDK concepts is available at [https://github.com/Dynatrace/OneAgent-SDK/](https://github.com/Dynatrace/OneAgent-SDK/).

 ## Integrating into your application

 ### Dependencies